Alfresco/docs-activiti-enterprise/docs/modeling/modeling-processes/processes-bpmn/bpmn-boundary.md

 * [Timer boundary events](#timer-boundary-events)

 ## Signal boundary events
-Signal boundary events are always interrupting.
-They can be considered catching events as they always wait to receive a named signal from a throwing event.
+Signal boundary events can be considered catching events as they always wait to receive a named signal from a throwing event.

 When used in the Modeling Application, a previously used `Signal` can be selected from the dropdown in its properties, or a new one created using the `+` symbol.
 Signals can be restricted to the process instance they are thrown in, or be global in scope.
 The scope of a global signal is restricted to the application they are used in.